kirstymcnaught/OptiKeyWiki/Simulate-a-mouse.md

 When scrolling the number of wheel clicks to apply is indicated on key #10.
 Select this key to change the amount.

 To increase your precision when making mouse selections you can switch on magnification by pressing, or locking down the Magnifier key.
-The key is tri-state and progresses on each selection like so:
+You'll notice that the Magnification key cycles through 3 states; UP, DOWN, and LOCKED DOWN, before returning to UP, meaning the magnify functionality can be off, on for just the next mouse action, or permanently on.
+The progression as you select the key looks like this:

 ![Magnifier key up](http://juliussweetland.github.io/OptiKey/images/Key_Magnifier_Up.png)
  ⇨